JakeMoralez/FlectoneWeb/pulse/en/docs/message/enchant/index.md

 ### `single`

-Message if the command is applied to a specific player.
+Message if the command is applied to a specific player

 ### `multiple`

-Message if the command is applied to multiple entities.
+Message if the command is applied to multiple entities

 [//]: # (message.yml)
 <!--@include: @/parts/words.md#setting-->